elifbaykara/HELZFashion/README.md

 Solution:
 The databases were deleted, configurations were reviewed, and the databases were recreated.
 Dealing with these issues was a learning process to overcome challenges, gain more knowledge about database usage, and work on configuration improvements.
+On the database side, we encountered several challenges, such as:
+The inability to control the Session structure from the database (the database couldn't manage events in the session, causing errors as we used the cart in the order section).
+Ensuring that orders belong to a single user.
+Representing payment methods and order statuses as enums on the website and struggling with their display.
+Facing difficulties in ensuring that shopping carts belong to different users.
+Through collaboration within the team, assistance from online tutorials, research, and guidance from our instructors, we successfully resolved these issues.

 ## The interface of the project